Hike

 Park entry ($3 from Visitors center or parking lot)

-There are many options on where to start the trail of the 10 falls, I started my hike by parking at the South Falls Lodge passing the cafeteria and heading to the South Falls to begin.
-Even though it was pretty late in the afternoon I was surprised how many people there were around.
-The South Falls is a huge 54m (177ft) waterfall over basalt columns and the trail wraps down into the canyon and behind the falls.
-The interesting geology of the area means many of the falls have caverns behind the waterfall carved out by the water spray and made wider by the trail makers.
-The south falls is has the longest drop of any of the falls in the park and this time of year there was a lot of spray coming off.
+There are many options on where to start the trail of the 10 falls.
+I started my hike by parking at the South Falls Lodge, passing the cafeteria and heading to the South Falls to begin.
+Even though it was pretty late in the afternoon, I was surprised by how many people there were around.
+The South Falls is a huge 54m (177ft) waterfall over basalt columns, and the trail wraps down into the canyon and behind the falls.
+The fascinating geology of the area means many of the falls have caverns behind the waterfal,l carved out by the water spray and made wider by the trail makers.
+The South Falls has the longest drop of any of the falls in the park, and this time of year, there was a lot of spray coming off.
 I got a little wet as I went under the falls and stopped to take photos.
-After the loop behind the falls, there is an option to head back towards the lodge on a bridge over the river or continuing on the canyon trail that follows the course of the river.
+After the loop behind the falls, there is an option to head back towards the lodge on a bridge over the river or to continue on the canyon trail that follows the course of the river.

 I continued on the trail following the course of the river.
-The trail was mostly flat and I passed several other parties returning to South Falls as it was getting pretty late in the day.
-After about a mile I got to some switchbacks and stairs leading down to the Lower South Falls.
-I think of all the falls this was one of my favourites, the path wound behind it, it wasn’t nearly as crowded as the main falls and at this time of year and there was a huge amount of water going over it.
+The trail was mostly flat, and I passed several other parties returning to South Falls as it was getting pretty late in the day.
+After about a mile, I got to some switchbacks and stairs leading down to the Lower South Falls.
+I think of all the falls, this was one of my favourites.
+The path wound behind it, making it less crowded than the main falls, especially at this time of year.
+There was also a massive amount of water going over it.

-The Canyon trail continues beyond the Lower South falls to where Silver Creek forks to the North and South.
+The Canyon trail continues beyond the Lower South Falls to where Silver Creek forks to the North and South.
 The trail now starts following the North Fork.
 After a short time, I got to the Lower North Falls and the side trail to Double Falls.
 Lower North Falls wasn’t that exciting – just a small cascade, but I liked Double Falls.
-Double Falls is the tallest in the park and in summer isn’t much to look at.
-It’s a thin falls but this time of year was full.
-The sun was getting pretty low and I was realizing I might not have enough time left to do the full loop.
-I continued hiking along the Canyon trail passing Drake Falls, Middle North Falls to Twin Falls.
-Of all these Falls Middle North Falls was my favourite, it was another that you could walk behind.
+Double Falls is the tallest in the park, and in summer, it isn’t much to look at.
+It’s a thin fall but this time of year was full.
+The sun was getting pretty low, and I was realising I might not have enough time left to do the whole loop.
+I continued hiking along the Canyon trail, passing Drake Falls, Middle North Falls, to Twin Falls.
+Of all these, Falls Middle North Falls was my favourite; it was another that you could walk behind.

 After a brief stop at Twin Falls, instead of finishing the canyon falls loop I backtracked and hike back to the car and at the South Falls parking lot via the Winter Falls trail.
 Winter Falls was another thin tall waterfall that in any other season probably wouldn’t be worth seeing.
 The trail has to climb out of the valley past Winter Falls where it joins the Rim Trail.
 The Rim Trail is only a way to connect the North and South Falls and not very exciting.
 It follows the road for the majority of the way.